kikibean/clinicalbert_replication/README.md

-# clinicalBERT

-### Datasets
+# Datasets

+The paper uses [MIMIC-III](https://mimic.mit.edu/) dataset, which requires the [CITI training program](https://eicu-crd.mit.edu/gettingstarted/access/) in order to use it.

+## Preprocessing
-The paper uses [MIMIC-III](https://mimic.mit.edu/) dataset, which requires the [CITI training program](https://eicu-crd.mit.edu/gettingstarted/access/) in order to use it. preprocess.ipynb is used to preprocess and merge data from admission information and clinical notes, Dataset_Split.ipynb is used to split the dataset for 5-folder cross-validation.
+preprocess.ipynb is used to preprocess and merge data from admission information and clinical notes, Dataset_Split.ipynb is used to split the dataset for 5-fold cross-validation.

 ### Data split for 5-folder cross-validation: